Fraunhofer-IMS/airisc_core_complex/README.md

 ## External Dependencies

-The `*.mem` files in `tb/memfiles` are used to test/verify the core for RISC-V ISA compliance were pre-compiled by us.
+* The `*.mem` files in `tb/memfiles` are used to test/verify the core for RISC-V ISA compliance were pre-compiled by us.
 The source files were obtained from the official RISC-V [riscv-software-src/riscv-tests](https://github.com/riscv-software-src/riscv-tests) GitHub repository (see the repository's [license](https://github.com/riscv-software-src/riscv-tests/blob/master/LICENSE)).
+* The SoC's TRNG is submoduled from [github.com/stnolting/neoTRNG](https://github.com/stnolting/neoTRNG).
+* The ELF-to-plain-hex converter tool `elf2hex` is submoduled from [github.com/sifive/elf2hex](https://github.com/sifive/elf2hex).